bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-12-2Darray-traversal.rst

       p.setBlue(255);  // set its blue value to 255

 You can loop through all the Pixel objects in the two-dimensional array to modify the picture.
 The following code is the ``zeroBlue`` method in the ``Picture`` class.
 It uses nested loops to visit each pixel in a photo which has a color with red, green, and blue values, and it sets all the blue values to 0.
-You can experiment with this method and write your own methods to modify the pixels in the challenge below and the extended |Picture Lab A5|.
+You can experiment with this method and write your own methods to modify the pixels in the challenge below and the extended `Picture Lab A5 Image Modification Exercises <pictureLabA5.html#image-modification-exercises>`_.

 .. code-block:: java